Once you spot one Colorado potato beetle, there could be more hiding in your garden. These beetles are known simply as potato bugs.

 7. Trap Crops

-In addition to using companion plants to deter the beetles, there’s also the tactic of using plants to draw them away from your vegetable garden.
+Besides using companion plants to deter the beetles, you can use plants to draw them away from your vegetable garden.

 While potato bugs prefer potatoes, they will also eat several other plants.
 These include tomatoes, buffalo bur, peppers, and ground cherries.